For residents interested in serving our community

 All Board members must:

-- Be a Unit Owner, spouse, or cohabitant.
+- Be a Unit Owner, spouse or co-owner.

 - Reside in the community during service.

-- Be current on HOA assessments (not more than 60 days delinquent).
+- Be current on UOA assessments (not more than 60 days delinquent at the time of the annual meeting).

-- Not serve at the same time as a spouse, cohabitant, or co-owner of their unit.
+- Not serve at the same time as a spouse or co-owner of their unit.

 - Be elected for a two-year term, with a limit of three consecutive terms.